 Mark Lloyd: “We must fix our rivers before it’s too late”

-Ahead of World Rivers Day on 21 September, Mark Lloyd, the new CEO at the Rivers Trust, explains why we need a Riverlution to fix our broken rivers.
+Ahead of World Rivers Day on 21 September, Mark Lloyd, the new CEO at the Rivers Trust, explains why we need to Rise Up For Rivers.

 Over the last (almost!)
 50 years, I’ve watched our rivers decline.
 Aside from obvious success stories – mostly in urban areas – my experience has been that there’s now less aquatic life, more dried up riverbeds and more flooding.
 The Times and the BBC both recently reported that very few rivers are safe to swim in because of pollution and there have been a number of catastrophic incidents this summer killing thousands of fish.